-What are the Potential Health Benefits of Kale?
+Nutrition Tips: The Potential Health Benefits of Kale

 Green veggies are an important part of a healthy balanced diet.
 They are high in vitamins, minerals, and fiber yet low in calories.
 Let’s look at kale and take a deeper dive:

 Kale is an excellent source of vitamins C and K, as well as the minerals calcium, magnesium, and boron.
-All these nutrients are vital for good bone health2.
+All these nutrients are vital for good bone health [Source].

 Kale is a low-calorie cruciferous vegetable with a high nutrient density, making it an ideal ingredient to add to the diet to promote weight loss.
-It also contains a significant quantity of bulk in the form of fiber, which may help with satiety3.
+It also contains a significant quantity of bulk in the form of fiber, which may help with satiety [Source].